arp242/zdb/README.markdown

 Use `zdb.Connect()` to connect to a database; It's not *required* to use this (`sqlx.Connect()` will work fine as well), but it has some handy stuff like automatic schema creation and migrations.
-See godoc for the full details.
+See godoc for the full details on that.

 ---